Bone Health Circuit Classes

 Movement Lab – Strong Bones Circuit

-Movement Laboratory offers strength circuit classes for Osteoporosis and bone health, designed by physiotherapists and tailored to your body structure and performance goals.
+Movement Laboratory offers strength circuit classes designed to increase bone density and health, and reduce the risk of Osteoporosis and bone loss.
+Our Bone health exercise classes are led by exercise physiotherapists at our Sydney clinic – we provide programs tailored to your body structure and performance goals.

 Movement Laboratory Bone Health